blakegreendev/serverless-blog/source/_posts/AWS-Certification-Path.md

 {% asset_img sysops-req.png %}

 With my SysAdmin backgroud, I thought this certification was my next logical choice.
 I made it a goal to complete before the 2017 re:Invent conference.
 I had over a year under my belt since my last certification and it made a huge difference.
-I was familiar with the AWS platform by this time and working in the AWS console daily.
+I was familiar with the AWS platform by this time and working with AWS services daily.

 Key Areas:
 - Elastic Load Balancer